 Attention deficit/hyperactivity disorder (ADHD).
 The inability to pay attention to the point that it disrupts family, friendships, and the classroom.

 Asperger’s syndrome.
-Similar to autism but with excellent verbal skills.
-Due to high intelligence and obsessive fixation on specific knowledged topics, often referred to as “little professor syndrome.”
+Similar to Autism but with excellent verbal skills.
+Due to high intelligence and obsessive fixation on specific-knowledge topics, often referred to as “little professor syndrome.”

 Dyslexia and processing disorders.
 The inability to discriminate the sounds of letters, which also makes spelling, writing, and speech difficult.
 It is the most misunderstood of all disorders because it is incorrectly perceived as a reading problem owing to mental reversal or transposition of letters.

 Oppositional defiant disorder (ODD).
-Characterizrd by openly hostile and defiant behavior, usually toward authority figures.
+Characterized by openly hostile and defiant behaviour, usually toward authority figures.